Thomas Yale (chancellor): Judge

 On July 7, 1564, Yale was instituted to the Prebend of Vaynoll in the Diocese of St Asaph.
 In 1566 he was one of the Masters in Ordinary of the Court of Chancery, and was placed on a commission to visit the Diocese of Bangor with Robert Weston, David Lewis, and Sir Ambrose Cave, Chancellor of the Duchy of Lancaster.
-In 1567 he was appointed Dean of the Arches, becoming the judge who presides over the Arches Court, a post which he resigned in 1573.
-His replacement was Bartholomew Clerke, tutor of the young Earl of Oxford.
-When Queen Elizabeth made Richard Rogers the new Bishop Suffragan of Dover in 1569, Matthew Parker consecrated him with episcopal insignia at Lambeth Palace, with the assistance of the Bishop of London, Edmund Grindal.
+In 1567 he was appointed Dean of the Arches, becoming the most senior ecclesiastical judge in England, presiding over the Arches Court, a post which he resigned in 1573.
+Yale's predecessor, Robert Weston, future Lord Chancellor of Ireland, was the granduncle of Countess Elizabeth Weston, who later became the niece of Chancellor David Yale of Chester, Yale's nephew.

+When Queen Elizabeth made Richard Rogers the new Bishop Suffragan of Dover in 1569, Matthew Parker consecrated Yale with episcopal insignia at Lambeth Palace, with the assistance of the Bishop of London, Edmund Grindal.
 Yale and William Drury, England's two leading ecclesiastical lawyers, William King, one of the Queen's chaplains, and Gabriel Goodman, Dean of St Paul's Cathedral and Lord Cecil's chaplain, were present at the event.
 Drury was later sent as an Ambassador on behalf of Queen Elizabeth to meet the Regent of Scotland, James Douglas, 4th Earl of Morton, representing Mary, Queen of Scots for talks.